 St Mary’s Church of England Infant School was founded in 1813 and moved to new premises on Church Green in 1856.
 The building is not easily recognisable as a school as its handsome Victorian buildings blend inconspicuously into the Cotswold stone terraced houses around it.

-The school has up to 90 pupils, arranged over three years, and this relatively small number and our strong Christian ethos are contributory factors to the happy family atmosphere for which we are well known.
-St. Mary’s has all the benefits of a village school in a town.
+The school has up to 90 pupils, arranged over three years, and this relatively small number and our strong Christian vision is a contributory factor to the happy family atmosphere for which we are well known.
+St Mary’s has all the benefits of a village school in a town.

-Parents considering sending their children to St. Mary’s are asked to contact the office to make an appointment to visit the school during one of our ‘Stay and Play’ Open Mornings where there will be an opportunity to see the school and meet the Headteacher, Mrs. Grier.
+Parents considering sending their children to St Mary’s are asked to contact the office to make an appointment to visit where there will be an opportunity to see the school and meet Ms. Debbie Seccull, the Executive Headteacher.